Progressive Fusion for Multimodal Integration: Progressive Fusion (Pro-Fusion)

 In such a scenario, with late fusion based approach if the encoder $G_1$ (unimodal feature generator for mode $\mathcal{X}_1$) is not sufficiently powerful, the overall networks may not be able to learn the perfect function $f$ even in the presence of modality $\mathcal{X}_2$.
 This can happen during late fusion when the network $F_1$ has already pooled together $h$ and $g$ in a non-invertible manner.
 On the other hand if the features from $X_2$ were made available to the feature encoder for $X_1$, it can learn to ignore or mask nuisance variation/corruption.
 This however requires the model to perform some form of early fusion; but if the underlying modalities $\mathcal{X}_2$ and $\mathcal{X}_1$ are very different, the corresponding integration is challenging.

-This leads us to our basic problem.
-We aim to design a generic approach that combines the advantages of late and early fusion.
-To this end, we propose a model agnostic scheme based on providing late multi-modal fusion features to unimodal feature generators.
+More generally, fusion at higher level features run into a “fuse it or lose it” situation where relevant information -- especially conditionally relevant information -- that is not fused by the fusion layer is at risk of being lost.
+From the motivating example, only in presence of $X_2$ (speech command) could we process $X_1$ (image) to get $h(Z)$ (location).
+If location information in $X_1$ is corrupted before the fusion layer, the problem becomes intractable.
+This is happening because the unimodal feature generation is unaware of features coming from other modalities.
+Early fusion does not face this problem, but cannot handle heterogenous modalities well, and requires a huge number of parameters.
+This leads us to our basic problem: of design a generic approach that combines the advantages of late and early fusion.
+To this end, we propose a model agnostic scheme based on providing late-stage multi-modal fusion features to the early stages of unimodal feature generators.